On Maximal Subalgebras: Introduction

-Towards this classification, we describe in Section~\ref{ClassContainKty.sec} all extending maximal $\kk$-subalgebras of $\kk[t, t^{-1}, y]$ that contain $\kk[t, y]$.
+Towards the classification of all extending maximal subalgebras of $\kk[t, t^{-1}, y]$, we describe in Section~\ref{ClassContainKty.sec} all extending maximal $\kk$-subalgebras of $\kk[t, t^{-1}, y]$ that contain $\kk[t, y]$.
 To formulate our results we introduce some notation.
 Let $\kk[[t^\QQ]]$ be the Hahn field over $\kk$ with rational exponents, i.e. the field of formal power series